How to Make Bad Gift Wrapping Work for You This Christmas

 For some, one of the biggest sources of stress this time of the year is transforming that pile of purchases into brightly wrapped presents that will sparkle under the tree.

-But achieving that 'perfect' wrapping job can be quite elusive for a lot of people - me included - which might tempt you to just slap some shiny paper, ribbons, and bows together and call it good.
+But achieving that 'perfect' wrapping job can be quite elusive for a lot of people - I included - which might tempt you to just slap some shiny paper, ribbons, and bows together and call it good.
 After all, it's the thought that counts, right?

 It depends on who is on the receiving end.

-Fast Company Associate Editor Maureen Morrin enlisted the help of two college professors, Jessica Rixom and Brett Rixom, from the University of Nevada, Reno to conduct a trio of experiments to explore the impact of gift wrapping.
+Fast Company Associate Editor Maureen Morrin enlisted the help of two college professors, Jessica Rixom and Brett Rixon, from the University of Nevada, Reno to conduct a trio of experiments to explore the impact of gift wrapping.

 In one experiment involving 180 college students who were given a gift for participating in a research study, the results showed that those who received a sloppily wrapped gift liked their present significantly more than those who received a neatly wrapped gift—regardless of what they got.